payach12/payach12/README.md

 ## 👨‍💻 About Me
 Hi!
-My name is Pooja Ayachit, and I recently graduated from the University of Washington with a Master's in Data Science with a specialization in Mixed-Methods Research.
+My name is Pooja Ayachit, and I recently graduated from the University of Washington with a Master's in Data Science, specializing in Mixed-Methods Research.
 Welcome to my page!

 My journey into Data Science is driven by a fascination with the stories that shape our lives—the triumphs, struggles, and connections that define us.
 I believe that behind every dataset is a narrative waiting to be discovered, and I’m passionate about blending my analytical skills with a deep curiosity about human experiences.